I’m something of a gear snob.

 - Use a transformer to do the heavy lifting.

-- Great for high-output instruments like electric guitars and keyboards.
+- Great for high-output instruments like keyboards, samplers, and some guitars.

 Active DI Boxes

-- Require power (typically 48V phantom power or batteries).
+- Require power, usually 48V phantom power or batteries.

 - Use active circuitry for signal conversion.

-- Often offer extended frequency response and cleaner tone.
+- Often offer extended frequency response and a cleaner, more accurate tone.

-- Especially useful for long cable runs, where maintaining signal strength and clarity is critical.
+- Especially useful for long cable runs where maintaining signal strength actually matters.

 Best For: Passive instruments like vintage basses, low-output guitars, or scenarios where you want maximum fidelity. (typically 48V phantom power or batteries).